ger-chatz/timeseries-analysis-and-forecasting/README.md

-# Time Series Modeling and Forecasting of JTUAX Fund Returns (Publication Project)
+# Time Series Modeling and Forecasting of JTUAX Fund Returns
 ## Overview

 This project presents a full time series analysis and forecasting pipeline applied to the **US Mutual Fund JTUAX**.
 The entire process was conducted in **R** as part of a research-driven project intended for publication.

-All statistical work was independently carried out by me, **Gerasimos Chatzopoulos**, as the lead analyst.

 ---